New Agent Training, Special Agent Training

 You’ve got to be in great shape and be able to withstand the physical rigors of the job to be a special agent.
 As a result, agent trainees get a variety of fitness training and must pass a standardized physical fitness test.
 To pass the test, trainees must achieve a minimum cumulative score of 12 points with at least one point in each of four areas: sit-ups in one minute; timed 300-meter sprint, push-ups (untimed), and timed 1.5-mile run.
 See the FBI Jobs website for the scoring scales in each event and protocols for the physical fitness test (PFT).

 Class leadership and instructors

-After the trainees successfully complete the 20-week training program and are judged to be models of the FBI’s core values, they are ready to graduate.
+After the trainees successfully complete the training program and are judged to be models of the FBI’s core values, they are ready to graduate.
 At a special ceremony attended by the students’ family and friends, the FBI Director or his representative swears in the new agents and presents them with their badges and credentials.
 The class spokesperson, selected by the budding agents, addresses the recruits and their families on the challenges faced and obstacles overcome during the training.
 One new agent is selected by his or her classmates and staff to receive the Director’s Leadership Award, and honors are also handed out for top achievers in academics, firearms, and physical fitness.

 As they leave the Academy, the new agents pick up their firearms and ammunition.
 They are now ready to head out to their first office of assignment and begin work as FBI special agents.
 They will return to the Academy often for specialized training and refresher courses throughout their careers.